In This Article

-Most of us love carbs—pasta, bread, grains, all those good things—but often, carbs just don’t love us back.
-A low-carb diet can actually be a good way to keep your health in check (blood glucose and insulin levels decrease, which minimizes fat storage in your body), but what about trying to follow a low-carb vegetarian diet?
-It’s a bit more of a challenge, but it’s definitely doable with some easy tricks (more on that in a bit).
-First of all, carbohydrates are a macronutrient food group that is used for energy in the body.
+As much as we love carbs—pasta, bread, grains, all those good things—carbs don’t always love us back.
+Experts say a low-carb diet can actually be a good way to keep your health in check (blood glucose and insulin levels decrease, which minimizes fat storage in your body) and maintain a healthy lifestyle, but for those with meat-free dietary preferences and restrictions, what about trying to follow a low-carb vegetarian diet?
+It’s a bit more of a challenge, but it’s definitely doable with some guidance.

 This nut is a good choice because it’s high in protein, fiber, and heart-healthy fat.
-Furthermore, Shalek says they are a great snack on the go (just try to choose unsalted).
-“It’s important to be mindful of serving size since they are high in fat,” she says.
+Furthermore, Shalek says almonds are a great snack on-the-go (just try to choose unsalted).
+However, “It’s important to be mindful of serving size since they are high in fat”, she notes.